intel/ai-reference-models/benchmarks/image_recognition/tensorflow/squeezenet/README.md

 ```

 The `launch_benchmark.py` script in the `benchmarks` directory is used
-for starting a benchmarking run in a TensorFlow docker container.
+for starting a model run in a TensorFlow docker container.
 It has
 arguments to specify which model, framework, mode, precision, and docker
 image to use, along with your path to the ImageNet TF Records that you
 generated in step 3 and the checkpoint files that you downloaded in
 step 4.

 Substitute in your own `--data-location` and follow the steps in the
-following example for throughput (using `--batch-size 64`):
+following example for batch inference (using `--batch-size 64`):

 ```
 $ python launch_benchmark.py \